paulhamsh/SparkBoxBlackstar/README.md

 </p>

 And it will control your Spark 40 amp!!

+It uses a ESP32-C£ Beetle - which is cheap and tiny!!